 CPS: What’s your favorite thing about working with resin?

 HB: What’s not to love?
 Resin is that magical crystal-clear drop that magnifies your imagery and ephemera.
-Bezels and molds allow you to pour professional looking earrings, pendants, bracelets,bangles, and rings in your own home.
+Bezels and molds allow you to pour professional looking mixed-media jewelry such as earrings, pendants, bracelets,bangles, and rings in your own home.
 So adaptable, resin can be tinted with dyes, powders, and glitter.
 You can’t beat this medium for producing multiple pieces in one sitting.

 CPS: Is there anything that you’ve tried in jewelry making with resin that really didn’t work out?